 The TP-Link Deco M5 was the first WiFi system released by the Shenzhen-based company in an attempt to join the then-already established group of systems, which included the the Linksys Velop, the Google WiFi and the Netgear Orbi.
 The WiFi systems were and still are the hottest thing in the networking world (right next to the new 802.11ax) and every major manufacturer wanted to have its product on display.
-While not long ago Eero, Ubiquiti, Luma and Open Mesh were the only options if you wanted a wireless mesh system, more popular networking manufacturers have jumped on the bandwagon and released their own versions of how a WiFi system should look and behave, which meant a radical increase in options, lots of interesting features and new implemented technologies, as well as a significant decrease of prices (with a fiercer competition, come better prices).
-So, we can now add the Linksys Velop, the Google WiFi and the Netgear Orbi to the WiFi systems list and, the one of last to join the group (at the moment of writing) is the TP-Link Deco M5.
+Some of the early solutions came from Eero, Ubiquiti, Luma and Open Mesh, but, as expected, the more popular networking manufacturers have jumped on the bandwagon and released their own versions of how a WiFi system should look and behave, which meant a radical increase in options, lots of interesting features and new implemented technologies, as well as a significant decrease of prices (with a fiercer competition, come better prices).

 |TP-Link Deco M5|